arina-network/arina-knowledge-guide/articles/quality-engineering-is-the-future.md

 Quality Engineering is not simply “better testing.”
 It represents a deeper shift in how organizations think about quality, responsibility, and system reliability.

-## The Limits of Traditional Software Testing
+## The limits of traditional Software Testing

 Traditional testing is largely reactive.
 It focuses on identifying defects after implementation.
 Testers execute predefined test cases, verify requirements, and report failures.